 What Will You Learn?

-One of the cool things about Creative Writing is the diversity of career paths our alumni follow.
-While some Creative Writing majors become novelists, poets and journalists, most pursue careers in areas like editing, publishing, non-profit and arts organizations, advertising, law, government, business, higher education, and teaching.
+Slippery Rock graduates go on to pursue a diverse array of career paths.
+While some Creative Writing majors become novelists, poets, and journalists, most pursue careers in areas like editing, publishing, non-profit and arts organizations, advertising, law, government, business, higher education, and teaching.

-A community of professionals who are powerful readers, writers, speakers, and thinkers will always have the edge when looking to actively shape our world.
 Recent research reveals that many medical and law schools show preference toward English majors and minors who complement their studies with pre-med and pre-law preparation.
-Corporations are also known to seek English majors for beginning managerial positions.
+Corporations are also known to seek English majors for starting managerial positions.

 Paul Cunningham earned an MFA in Creative Writing at the University of Notre Dame where he studied hybrid forms of poetry and learned to translate Swedish.
 He worked as an editorial assistant for Action Books, and edited Raúl Zurita's The Country of Planks (2015) and Hiromi Itō's Wild Grass on the Riverbank (2015).
 He has read poetry and fiction submissions for the Notre Dame Review, continues to manage Radioactive Moat Press, and edit Deluge, an online literary magazine.
 In 2012, while earning his B.S. in Creative Writing from SRU, he served as co-editor of Slippery Rock University's sixth issue of SLAB, which was awarded the AWP National Director's Prize for Undergraduate Literary Magazines in the Category of Content.
 As a board member of co•im•press, he is responsible for creating book trailers for various authors including Gina Abelkop and Sade Murphy.
 He is a contributing editor to The Fanzine, a literary arts magazine co-managed by Casey McKinney and author Blake Butler.
 He had an opportunity to study the texts of Judith Butler and Virginia Woolf with Dame Gillian Beer at the Rebellion-themed Synapsis European School for Comparative Studies in Siena, Italy.
 He has presented his work at several conferences, and his writing has appeared or is forthcoming in Bat City Review, LIT: The Journal of the New School, Tarpaulin Sky, DIAGRAM, Luna Luna Magazine, H_NGM_N, and others.
 Paul is currently studying on fellowship in the doctoral program at the University of Georgia.